AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/outro.rst

 1 ECTS Credit
 -------------
-* :doc:`See the website <../python-for-scicomp-2024>`
+* :doc:`See the website <../python-for-scicomp-2025>`
-* Submission deadline is last day of November
+* Submission deadline is middle of December
-* If you are at Aalto we will register the credit for you, if you are affiliated with another university, you will receive a PDF that you can pass to your supervisor / study coordinator and they can register the credit for you.
+* If you are at Aalto we will register the credit for you into our umbrella course Scientific Computing Skills.
+Get in touch to understand how it works.
 * Homework: You can pick your own adventure, make sure your submitted scripts run and produce some results.